mrkishi/veonim/docs/readme.md

 ## design philosophy

 The design goal of Veonim is to not replace Vim but extend it.
 Veonim also tries to leverage existing technologies.
 Some key points:
-- do not replace core vim functinality unless we can greatly improve on it (e.g. statusline)
+- do not replace core vim functionality unless we can greatly improve on it (e.g. statusline)
 - Veonim is keyboard driven only. there is no mouse support, but that can change
-- configuration is done the vim way: this means all user config happens in the `init.vim` with vimscript/lua, remote plugins (any language), or msgpack-rpc api
+- configuration is done the vim way: this means all user config happens in the `init.vim` with vimscript/lua or neovim remote plugins (any language)
 - Veonim provides a few set of primitives (commands/functions) and it is up to the user to construct their ideal workflow
 - extending Veonim can either be done "the vim way" with plugins and remote-plugins, or with the vscode extension api. the primary reason for the vscode extension api is to leverage the existing catalog of language server and debugger extensions
 - language support is provided via language-servers (https://langserver.org) loaded via vscode extensions